Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 Unless agreed by the parties, what is the default language and location for arbitrations?

-Pursuant to the QFC Arbitration Regulations, the parties are free to agree on the language and the seat of arbitration.
+The parties are free to agree on the language and the seat of the arbitration.
 Failing such agreement, these matters will be determined by the arbitral tribunal (Articles 26 and 28 of the QFC Arbitration Regulations).

 How is evidence obtained by the tribunal?

-The procedure in the taking of evidence is left to the agreement of the parties, and absent any such agreement, to the discretion of the arbitral tribunal.
+The procedure for taking evidence is left to the agreement of the parties and, absent any such agreement, to the discretion of the tribunal (Articles 19(1) and 19(2) of the Arbitration Law).

 What kinds of evidence are acceptable?